lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/1_Lesson_1/index.md

 Each function in the p5.js library will require different types of data in different orders to adjust their behavior.
 Check the [P5.js Reference Page](https://p5js.org/reference/) to see a complete list of functions and their adjustable properties.

-Remeber, you are giving your computer a set of instructions to follow.
+Remember, you are giving your computer a set of instructions to follow.
 If you just say "draw a square" but don't tell the computer where or how large to draw the square, then your computer won't be able to follow your instructions because it doesn't have enough information.